-How to Be a Responsible Dog Owner and a Good Neighbor
+A Responsible Dog Owner Is a Good Neighbor

 I have a great love for dogs.
 Although I currently do not have one, I have had many.
 I've also had my fair share of neighbors with dogs.
 Many times, it was not a pleasant experience.

 I am going to share personal experiences about neighbors with dogs before facts and tips.
 Stories pack a better punch.

 The boy gave me a pitying look.
 "Not really," he said.
 "Vlad's a believer in free speech.”— Joanne Harris, Peaches for Father Francis

 When my husband and I moved into our first home, there were scads of young families teeming with children and pets.
 The neighbors next door had a dog who barked outside every night, ALL night long.
 The master bedroom where my husband and I slept was very close to the fence.
 My husband was a critical care nurse and needed sound sleep.